ethereum/consensus-specs/specs/merge/validator.md

 ##### ExecutionPayload

-To obtain an execution payload a proposer of a block must take the following actions:
+To obtain an execution payload, the proposer of a block must take the following actions:

 1. Set `payload_id = prepare_execution_payload(state, pow_chain, fee_recipient, execution_engine)`, where:
     * `state` is the state for which `is_proposer(state, validator_index)` returns `True`